🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ›‚ Visa Ease + 6.2 -- 40 Ecuador offers a 90-day tourist visa extendable to 180 days, which is straightforward for most nationalities.
+πŸ›‚ Visa Ease + 6.7 -- 40 Ecuador offers a 90-day tourist visa on arrival for many nationalities, with easy extensions, though not as seamless as top-tier destinations.

 🌍 DIGITAL NOMAD COMMUNITY